-We have audited the accompanying consolidated financial statements of Shepherd Center, Inc. and Subsidiaries (collectively, the Center), which comprise the consolidated balance sheets as of March 31, 2024 and 2023, and the related consolidated statements of operations, changes in net assets and cash flows for the years then ended, and the related notes to the consolidated financial statements.
+We have audited the accompanying consolidated financial statements of Shepherd Center, Inc. and Subsidiaries (collectively, the Center), which comprise the consolidated statements of financial position as of March 31, 2025 and 2024, and the related consolidated statements of operations, changes in net assets and cash flows for the years then ended, and the related notes to the consolidated financial statements.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Shepherd Center, Inc. and Subsidiaries as of March 31, 2024 and 2023, and the changes in net assets and cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Shepherd Center, Inc. and Subsidiaries as of March 31, 2025 and 2024, and the changes in net assets and cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.